NSO-developer/nso-gitbook/huawei-nce/README.md

      10.13 CRUD operations on ACL service
      10.14 CRUD operations on DHCP service
-     10.15 tail-f action to query locators by nes 10.16 tail-f action to send CLI confugration to a target device(Northbound Transparent Transmission)
+     10.15 tail-f action to query locators by nes 10.16 tail-f action to send CLI configuration to a target device(Northbound Transparent Transmission)
   11. DWDM-feature
       11.1 create/delete a 'tunnel' list entry
       11.2 create/modify/delete a service ('client-svc-instances') list entry